Senator hires an indicted and ousted representative to troll an indicted senator

 Both Santos and Menendez have pleaded not guilty to the federal crimes they're accused of.

 Fetterman has repeatedly called on Menendez to resign, even comparing him to fictional mob boss Tony Soprano.
-But in the short video Fetterman shared, Santos told Menendez to do what he did: refuse to resign, and demand that his opponents "put up or shut up."
+But in the short video Fetterman shared, Santos tells Menendez to do what he did: refuse to resign and demand that his opponents "put up or shut up."

 "Hey @chuckschumer the precedent exists now... how about showing him the door before his due process?"
 Santos wrote.